Monday, June 7, 2021

 Other bacterial biopesticides

 Bacillus sphaericus is an obligate aerobe bacterium used as a larvicide against mosquitoes including Culex spp., some Aedes spp., and Anopheles spp.
 It is a gram positive bacterium, with rod shaped cells that form spherical endospores.
 In the course of sporulation, Bacillus sphaericus produces an inclusion body which is toxic to mosquito larvae.
-The larvicide of B. sphaericus consists of two proteins of 51 and 42 kDa, which are processed in the midgut of the larval host and are required for toxicity to mosquito larvae.
-These two proteins, differ in their sequences from all the other known insecticidal proteins of Bacillus thuringiensis.
+The larvicide of B. sphaericus consists of two proteins, which are processed in the midgut of the larval host and are required for toxicity to mosquito larvae.

 Nonspore formers

-Other non-spore-forming ones include Serratia, Yersinia, Photorhabdus, and Xenorhabdus. which cause infection when ingested by susceptible insect hosts.
+Other non-spore-forming bacteria include Serratia, Yersinia, Photorhabdus, and Xenorhabdus. which cause infection when ingested by susceptible insect hosts.

 Several species of naturally occurring bacteria infect a variety of arthropod pests and play an important role in their management.
 Such entomopathogens are mass-produced in vitro (bacteria, fungi, and nematodes) and sold commercially.
 Using entomopathogens as biopesticides in pest management is called microbial control, which is a critical part of integrated pest management (IPM) against several pests.
 Understanding the mode of action, ecological adaptations and host range is essential for successfully utilizing entomopathogen-based biopesticides for pest management in agriculture.